 Since these amendments were passed, cases filed under the False Claims Act have allowed the US government to recover more than $59 billion in compensation for fraud and abuse of government spending, including the 3M Earplug Lawsuit.

 What is the 3M Earplug Lawsuit?

-In 2016, a whistleblower from Moldex-Metrix Inc. – the company that took over 3M’s military contract – came forward with the information that Minnesota-based 3M had knowingly supplied the US government with a defective product.
+In 2016, a whistleblower from Moldex-Metrix Inc. – the company that took over 3M’s military contract – came forward with the information that Minnesota-based 3M had knowingly supplied the US government with a defective product since early as 2000.
 This led the company to file a class-action lawsuit against 3M under the whistleblower provisions of the False Claims Act.

 According to the lawsuit, “The protracted fraud perpetrated on the military by 3M, whose dual-ended Combat Arms earplugs… have likely caused thousands of soldiers to suffer significant hearing loss and tinnitus in addition to exposing millions to the risk.”